 I wasn’t really sure how I was going to go about it, just had a few theories on what might work and what wouldn’t.
 I figured I’d at least start today, but never dreamed that it would turn out as well as it did on the first try!

-It’s so good that I think it’s my best low carb creation to date.
-It was all I could do not to burst into song like a Disney princess when I took the first taste of it.
+This cauliflower-based low carb falafel recipe is so good that it was all I could do not to burst into song like a Disney princess when I took the first taste of it.